Written by Kavitha Ravi and published on 29 April 2021.

 Encourage your kids to be independent from a very early age.
-We tell you how to teach basic life skills to preschoolers to help them manage their simple, daily activities by themselves.
+We tell you how to teach basic life skills to preschoolers to help them manage their simple, daily activities by themselves

 Having good manners will go a long way in helping your kids throughout their lifetime.
 Children with good manners grow up to be adults with good manners.
-As a parent you have to set an example for your children, so practise what you preach.
+As a parent you have to set an example for your children, so practice what you preach.
 If you expect them to be polite in their interactions, be gentle and polite with them.
-Preschoolers often learn through imitation, so parents need to lead the way.
+Preschoolers often learn through imitation, so you need to lead the way.
 This will influence their interactions with the rest of the world.

 This could be a little tricky to do for a young child but it's one of the most necessary skills you have to teach him by the time he is in preschool.
 You can make it a fun activity for him and not make it just an exercise to tie his shoelaces.
 If you can make a game out of it, your child will pick up the skill faster.

 A whole host of illnesses can be prevented if your children know that clean hands are essential before eating food.
-Take them through all the steps involved in washing their hands such as opening a tap, using soap, rubbing their hands together to get the dirt off and rinsing their hands thoroughly.
+Take them through all the steps involved in washing their hands such as opening a tap, using soap, rubbing their hands together to get the dirt off, and rinsing their hands thoroughly.
 Once this becomes a habit, they will automatically do it before every meal without being told.

 Teach hand washing with this fun song: